 Since the widespread use of unmanned aerial vehicles is relatively new, legislation is still catching up.
 The Federal Aviation Administration has established certain rules for small, unmanned aircraft that apply to commercial and recreational use, but there are still ambiguities.
 Questions include how best to determine airspace property rights and protect landowners from aerial trespassing.
 Further adding to the confusion are conflicts between federal regulations and some state and local laws.

 Safety is a primary concern when dealing with unmanned aerial vehicles.
 To avoid mid-air collisions, UAVs need to be programmed with “sense and avoid” capabilities – being able to detect a potential collision and maneuver to safety – that match those of manned aircraft pilots.
-In the event of system failures, ground impact is another serious danger, especially when drones are used near large crowds.
+In the event of system failures, the ground impact is another serious danger, especially when drones are used near large crowds.

 One of the most common concerns from the public about UAVs is privacy.
 Drones can collect data and images without drawing attention, leading many Americans to fear their Fourth Amendment rights of privacy may be in jeopardy if government entities were to use drones to monitor the public.
 The way in which the Fourth Amendment is interpreted, and the efforts of privacy rights organizations such as the American Civil Liberties Union, will have a marked influence on how this issue of privacy is regulated.